williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/authn.md

 Allows a [trusted application](#trusted-application) such as an external portal to implement its own primary authentication process and directly obtain a [recovery token](#recovery-token) for a user given just the user's identifier.

+Note:

-> Directly obtaining a `recoveryToken` is a highly privileged operation that requires an administrator API token and should be restricted to [trusted web applications](#trusted-application).
+* Directly obtaining a `recoveryToken` is a highly privileged operation that requires an administrator API token and should be restricted to [trusted web applications](#trusted-application).
 Anyone that obtains a `recoveryToken` for a user and knows the answer to a user's recovery question can reset their password or unlock their account.

-> The **public IP address** of your [trusted application](#trusted-application) must be [whitelisted as a gateway IP address](../getting_started/design_principles.html#ip-address) to forward the user agent's original IP address with the `X-Forwarded-For` HTTP header
+* The **public IP address** of your [trusted application](#trusted-application) must be [whitelisted as a gateway IP address](/docs/api/getting_started/design_principles.html#ip-address) to forward the user agent's original IP address with the `X-Forwarded-For` HTTP header

-##### Request Example
+##### Request Example for Unlock Account with SMS Factor (Trusted Application)
 {:.api .api-request .api-request-example}

 ~~~sh